OBITORASU/My-Hacking-Writeups/Tenable CTF 2021/Ripper Doc/solution.md

 ![site](images/siteview.png)

 There was a link to the Ripper Doc list on the homepage so I decided to give it a try.
-Come on it wouldn't be that easy would it?
+Come on it wouldn't be that easy now would it?
 I was denied access to the list, it read ```Sorry, gotta be in the club to get this list.```

 ![forbidden page](images/forbidden%20page.png)